gabrielopeyemi/gabrielopeyemi/README.md

 # Hello there!
 I’m Opeyemi Gabriel Famosipe, a seasoned software engineer and designer with a track record of delivering world-class digital solutions.
-I’ve collaborated with agencies, and startups both in-house and remotely building innovative, scalable, and beautifully crafted products that drive impact and push the boundaries of technology
+I’ve collaborated with agencies and startups both in-house and remotely, building innovative, scalable, and beautifully crafted products that drive impact and push the boundaries of technology
 ## Ask me about:
 JavaScript and Typescript.